trozgonyi1/trozgonyi1/README.md

 I am a first-year student at the University of Notre Dame studying Computer Science and Mathematics.
 I have been interested in tech my whole life, and picked up coding early in high school.
 Coding has become a great passion of mine, and I look forward to pusuing a career in tech.
 I've found theres nothing more fullfilling than the poblem solving that this field provides, and I can't wait to find more problems as I study!
 ___
+### 📘 Recent Interests
+`Quantum Computing`

+I have recently been exploring the field of quantum computing, throught the IBM Qiskit textbook.
+The most interesting aspect of this technology has been the mathematics; I've been enjoying the linear algebra aspect and quantum mechanics this textbook has taught me.
+I will be taking the certification exam withing the week, and plan to continue researching this new field throughout my semester.
+___
 ### 🧰 Languages and Tools

 <img align="left" height="40px" width="40px" style="padding-right:10px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" />